polydojo/jispy/LittleJ.md

 ### 1. No `undefined`

 Most programming languages have some notion of emptiness.
 It may be called `void`, `None`, `null`, `nil` etc. JavaScript calls it `undefined` and also has `null`.
-[This can be very confusing.](http://javascriptweblog.wordpress.com/2010/08/16/understanding-undefined-and-preventing-referenceerrors/).
+[This can be very confusing.](http://javascriptweblog.wordpress.com/2010/08/16/understanding-undefined-and-preventing-referenceerrors/)

 JavaScript's **overindulgence** in `undefined` *masks otherwise easily detectable errors*.
-Choosing to drop it makes the language far more robust and dependable. `undefined` has beenis excluded from LittleJ; it is meaningless and may not be used.
+Choosing to drop it makes the language far more robust and dependable. `undefined` has excluded from LittleJ.
+It may not be used.
 This has the following implications:

 #### 1.1 All variables must be initialized.